frconor-ebook/meditations/_posts/2025-03-10-at-st-josephs-side.md

 First and foremost, we have to try and live like great human beings, so that our children see what that means.
 We go to Joseph so that he can teach us to live side by side with Jesus and Mary.

 In a homily that he gave at Midnight Mass one time in 1978, John Paul II said, "Weariness fills men\'s hearts and makes them sleep, as the shepherds slept nearby in the fields of Bethlehem.
 What happened in that stable, in that cavern of rock, has a dimension of profound intimacy.
-It is something that only happens between a mother and a child about to be born.
+It is something that only happens between the Mother and the Babe about to be born.
 No one else is present.
 Even Joseph, the carpenter of Nazareth, remains outside as a silent witness.
-She alone is fully aware of her maternity.
+She alone is fully aware of her Motherhood.
 And only she sees the Child\'s face when he utters his first cry.
 The birth of Christ is, before all else, her mystery, her great day.
 It is the Mother's festival" (John Paul II, *Homily*, Dec.
 24, 1978).

 And only she truly grasped the meaning of this mystery of Christ\'s birth and the Redemption.
 Between Mary and Jesus, there exists an absolutely unique and special relationship shared by no one else---not even Joseph by himself, who, in the Pope\'s words, is only "a silent witness."

 Joseph, full of admiration, unspeaking and respectful, contemplates the Child and His Mother.
 After Mary, he was the first person to see the Son of God made man.
 No one could have experienced more happiness than he when he took in his arms the Messiah, who in no visible way could be distinguished from any other child.

-Nevertheless, the mystery which Joseph contemplated imposed on him certain limits that he would never cross.
+Nevertheless, the mystery which Joseph contemplated imposed on him certain limits which he would never cross.

 One writer says that with Mary, it is different "because the great event concerned, above all else, the Mother and her Son.
 Joseph was to participate shortly afterwards, when the profound and mysterious relationship had already been established between Jesus and His Mother.
 Initially, Joseph\'s participation in the mystery had come about through the knowledge given him by the angel\'s revelation of the mission he was to carry out for these two exceptional people" (Federico Suarez, *Joseph of Nazareth*).